githubteacher/ide-week-xcode/README.md

 This repository is a place to play around with commits in Xcode! :tada:

 This commit is added in Visual Studio!
+A few more things.